-For this analysis, existing building prototypes developed by the Northwest Power Planning Council's (NPCC) Regional Technical Forum (RTF) to estimate the energy savings potential of efficiency measures in buildings in the Pacific Northwest were used as the basis of the evaluation.8 These basic prototypes have been used in multiple analyses over the years in this region and therefore provide consistent comparisons across various evaluations.
-The models are largely derivatives of the Department of Energy's (DOE) Commercial Reference Building models9, revised to reflect data gathered in the 2014 Northwest Commercial Building Stock Assessment (Navigant, 2014) and the Northeast Energy Efficiency Partnerships (NEEP) lighting load shape project (KEMA, 2011).
+As a starting point for this analysis, existing building prototypes developed by the Northwest Power and Conservation Council's (NWPCC) Regional Technical Forum (RTF) to estimate the energy savings potential of efficiency measures in buildings in the Pacific Northwest were used as the basis of the evaluation.11 These basic prototypes have been used in multiple analyses over the years in this region and therefore provide consistent comparisons across various evaluations.
+The models are largely derivatives of the Department of Energy's (DOE) Commercial Reference Building models12, revised to reflect data gathered in the 2014 Northwest Commercial Building Stock Assessment (Navigant, 2014) and the Northeast Energy Efficiency Partnerships (NEEP) lighting load shape project (KEMA, 2011).